 79% of clean energy projects are in Republican districts.
-These projects could be jeopardized by repealing the clean electricity tax credits, which support building and producing clean energy.
-This would reduce energy on the grid when more is needed - by 2035, the state will need 25% more.
+These projects could be jeopardized by changes to the clean electricity tax credits, reducing power on the grid when more is needed - by 2035, the state will need 25% more.

 Which South Carolina energy projects are at risk?